d12frosted/elpa-mirror/stable-melpa/reverse-im-readme.txt

   :config
   (reverse-im-mode t))

-or, alternatively, add the library to your load-path and (reverse-im-activate "ukrainian-computer") manually
+or, alternatively, add the library to your `load-path' and (reverse-im-activate "ukrainian-computer") manually